thanakij/swiftcloud/README.md

 # 8. Discussions
 - TypeScript, Hono, Drizzle, PostgreSQL
-- OpenAPI (Swagger)
+- OpenAPI (Swagger), Zod
-- DB table is well designed
+- DB structure is well designed
-- DB is seeded with data from spreadsheet
+- DB is seeded with initial data
 - Support flexible filter, search, sort and pagination
-- Join whenever makes sense, otherwise avoid the join and deal with N+1 issue with query for all associated records at once
+- Join only whenever it makes sense, otherwise avoid the join especially on big tables
+- Deal with N+1 issue by querying for all associated records at once
-- A simple test on GET /ranking using vitest is added
+- A simple test on GET /ranking using vitest is provided
-- Application logic is decoupled from the framework
+- Application logic is decoupled from the framework (ie, didn't that we are using Hono)